sosadetz/ecco-kg/README.md

 This repository documents an assertional knowledge graph built for large historical corpora, using public-domain eighteenth-century volumes from HathiTrust.
 Its premise is simple: humanists should be able to navigate an archive not only according to volume-level bibliographic metadata, but by what books actually _do on the page_: whom they invoke, what authorities they cite, what events they recount, what concepts they debate, and how they position their claims.

 The graph is designed to support scholarly discovery at the scale of reading: using generative AI models as first-pass catalogers, it attaches structured, interoperable claims about passage-level content that can be aggregated and queried across a corpus.
+Here, the full graph is shown without leaf nodes.

 <p align="center">
 <img src="./images/1_pilot_graph.png" alt="A view of the pilot graph, excepting leaf nodes" width="400" />